ragouradja/Projet_threading/README.md

     7 CPUs will be use.
     All results are going to be written in ../log/results.log

-    Filling all low matrix in paralell...
+    Filling all low matrix in parallel...
     Time remaining (estimated): 6.05s
     Time remaining (estimated): 4.37s
     Time remaining (estimated): 1.23s